A 4-Module Online, Interactive Workshop

--- Need to implement exploratory factor analysis and/or confirmatory factor analysis, and want to ensure you’re conducting and interpreting your analysis well.
+- Need to implement exploratory factor analysis and/or principal component analysis, and want to ensure you’re conducting and interpreting your analysis well.

--- Have conducted principal component analysis models in the past with help, and are confused by all the conflicting information you’ve encountered regarding the differences with principal axis factoring analysis.
+- Have conducted principal component analysis models in the past with help, and are confused by all the conflicting information and rules of thumb you’ve encountered.
 Now, you’d like to understand it once and for all.

--- Are preparing to defend your dissertation and want to thoroughly understand your PCA, EFA, or CFA so you can answer the questions.
+- Are preparing to defend your dissertation in the social sciences and want to thoroughly understand your PCA or EFA, so you can answer the questions.

 It is NOT for you if you:

--- Already run and thoroughly understand principal component analysis and factor analysis, including both exploratory factor analysis and confirmatory factor analysis.
+- Already run and thoroughly understand principal component analysis and factor analysis.

 How Does It Work?

-This course is a 4-module live, interactive online workshop from July 17 to August 20, 2018.
+This course is a 4-module live, interactive online workshop.

-All sessions are conducted online via live webinar.
-You can log in via phone or Internet.
+All lessons are conducted online via live webinar.
 You’ll see the instructor’s screen to view the presentation…all from your own home or office.